Interview has been edited for clarity.

 “So clearly, that impacts society, their own working lives, and also society at large.
 This was a group of women who were surgically diagnosed for the first time with endometriosis, so their symptoms were severe enough for them to receive that diagnosis.
 On average, they experienced about 11 hours a week of reduced effectiveness at work, which is really substantial.”

-In addition to that, this obviously has an economic cost to society that has been calculated to be similar to really well-known public health conditions such as Type 2 diabetes and asthma.
-These are conditions that people are very aware of.
+Dr. Zondervan says that the economic cost of endometriosis to society has been calculated to be similar to really well-known public health conditions like type 2 diabetes and asthma.

-Quite a bit of progress has been made about understanding biologically, once the disease is there, how it stays there, and how it is maintained.
+Once endometriosis is present, quite a bit of progress has been made about understanding it biologically, how it stays there, and how it is maintained.

-- Identify subtypes of disease that would be differently genetically regulated.
+- Subtypes of disease that would be differently genetically regulated

 Once the genes and biological pathways that are involved are identified, specific drugs to target those pathways can be created.
 According to Dr. Zondervan, this is not just an approach in endometriosis: genomics is a field that is burgeoning worldwide to help understand many different diseases.